Owoscaw/uni_notes/notes 1/assignments/Discrete seminar report.md

 A tree is simply defined as a connected, acyclic graph.
 That is, there exists a path between any two vertices in the graph, and said graph contains no cycles.
 A forest is then defined to be any acyclic graph, it follows that every connected component of a forest is itself a tree.

-# Counting Trees:
+# Labelled Trees:

-A counting tree is a tree in which, every vertex is assigned a unique integer from $1$ to $n$, where $n$ is the amount of vertices in the tree.
+A labelled tree is a tree in which every vertex is assigned a unique integer from $1$ to $n$, where $n$ is the amount of vertices in the tree.
 Cayley's formula states that there are $n^{n-2}$ distinct labelled trees with $n$ vertices.
 We can prove this using Kirchoff's Matrix Tree Theorem:

 Kirchoff's Matrix Tree Theorem states that given a simple labelled graph $G=(V,E)$ with vertices $V=\{v_1,\dots,v_n\}$, define the matrix $M=(m)_{ij}$:$$\Huge (m)_{ij}=\begin{cases}-1&\text{if }v_iv_j\in E\\0&\text{if }v_iv_j\notin E\\d_G(v_i)&\text{if }i=j\end{cases}$$Then the number of spanning trees of $G$ is any unsigned cofactor of $M$.
 We want to find the number of spanning trees with $n$ vertices, so applying this result to the complete graph $K_n$ will prove our result.
 So we construct $M$.
 Note that the degree of any vertex is $n-1$, and $v_iv_j$ is always an edge, since we are considering $K_n$:$$\Huge M=\begin{pmatrix}n-1&-1&\dots&-1\\-1&n-1&\dots&-1\\\vdots&\vdots&\ddots&\vdots\\-1&-1&\dots&n-1\end{pmatrix}$$Notice that for an undirected graph, this matrix is always symmetric.
 We will find the cofactor at $1,1$ for convenience:$$\Huge C_{11}(M)=\det(M_{(1,1)})$$Where $M_{(1,1)}$ is the matrix obtained by deleting the first row and column of $M$.
 This will be an $(n-1)\times(n-1)$ matrix, denoted as $M_1$.
 So the answer to our question is equal to $\det(M_1)$.
 Note that the elementary row operation $A_{rs}(\mu)$ does not change the determinant of a matrix, where $A_{rs}(\mu)$ represents multiplying row $r$ by $\mu$ and adding it to row $s$.
 This is because the determinant of the elementary matrix that represents this operation is $1$, so the determinant of the matrix after an arbitrary amount of these elementary row operations is: $\det(E_1E_2\dots E_nM_1)=\det(E_1)\dots\det(E_n)\det(M_1)=1\times\dots\times1\times\det(M_1)=\det(M_1)$, so we are free to manipulate $M_1$ in this way without changing its determinant.
 We choose elementary row operations of the form $A_{1\,i}(-1)$ for $i\in\{2,3,\dots,n-2,n-1\}$ so that our matrix is now of the form:
 $$\Huge \begin{pmatrix}n-1&-1&-1&\dots&-1\\-1&n-1&-1&\dots&-1\\-1&-1&n-1&\dots&-1\\\vdots&\vdots&\vdots&\ddots&\vdots\\-1&-1&-1&\dots&n-1\end{pmatrix}\mapsto \begin{pmatrix}n-1&-1&-1&\dots&-1\\-n&n&0&\dots&0\\-n&0&n&\dots&0\\\vdots&\vdots&\vdots&\ddots&\vdots\\-n&0&0&\dots&n\end{pmatrix}$$